 But there were some things I noticed about this soundbar that you’ll want to consider in your decision process.

 For example, there isn’t support for the DTS format, and there aren’t HDMI inputs; only outputs for connecting it to the TV via HDMI ARC.

 But for what bass is there actually sounds really good.

-Long story short, If you’re looking for a soundbar for heavily watching movies & or intense gaming, then the HT-S100F might not be for you and the Sony HT S350 might be more your speed.
+To sum it up, if you’re looking for a soundbar for heavily watching movies & or intense gaming specifically, then the Sony HT S350 might be more your speed.

-However if you’re just looking for something for the bedroom or a small room to simply watch TV or the occasional movie on, or to even listen to music with, then this is a solid choice to go with honestly.
+However if you’re just looking for something for the bedroom or a smaller room to simply watch TV or the occasional movie on, or to even listen to music with, then this is an awesome choice to go with honestly.

 - Great clarity